siddhantbhattarai/kubernetes-Deployment/README.md

 ---

-## Steps for the Master Node
+## 🖥️ Step 3: Configure the Master Node

+Now, follow these steps **only on the master node**.

-### 6. Pull Kubernetes Control Plane Images
+### 3.1 Pull Kubernetes Control Plane Images

-Before initializing the master node, pull the necessary Kubernetes images:
+Before initializing the control plane on the master node, Kubernetes images need to be pulled.

 ```bash
 sudo kubeadm config images pull
 ```

+---

-### 7. Initialize the Master Node
+### 3.2 Initialize the Master Node

-Run the following command to initialize the Kubernetes control plane on the master node:
+Initialize the Kubernetes control plane on the master node using the following command:

 ```bash
 sudo kubeadm init
 ```

-After initialization, you will receive a join command with a token that the worker node will use to join the cluster.
-Keep this information for later.
+After the initialization, you will be given a join command with a token.
+This token will be needed to join the worker nodes to the master.

+---

-### 8. Configure `kubectl` on the Master Node
+### 3.3 Configure `kubectl` for the Master Node

-Set up `kubectl` for the non-root user on the master node to manage the cluster:
+After the master node is initialized, you need to set up `kubectl` to interact with the cluster from the master node.

 ```bash
 mkdir -p "$HOME"/.kube